 The assessment of significance comprises future-focused information and is always performed as at the reporting date.

-Receivables in portfolios measured solely using statistical models are classified in stage 2 if the client has at least one significant receivable overdue by more than 6 days.
+Receivables in portfolios measured solely using statistical models are classified in stage 2 if the client has at least one significant receivable overdue by more than 6 days or the Bank has identified a significantly high risk of repayment of the client's receivables in connection with a significant reduction or loss of income.
 Other receivables are classified in stage 2 on an individual basis.

 A decision to change the classification and the required coverage amount, if any, is made by the Credit Committee for individually assessed cases based on a monthly review when individual cases are discussed.
 The review process includes consultation on the opinion of the responsible approval department that expertly and comprehensively assesses the condition of the counterparty and change thereof.